Creating Your Own L2 Rollup Testnet¶

 By default, your op-node

+will try to use a peer-to-peer to speed up the synchronization process.
 Once you have multiple nodes, you may want to enable peer-to-peer synchronization.
 You can add the following options to the op-node

 command to enable peer-to-peer synchronization with specific nodes: